 Robert C. Butler has been a director since May 1, 2002.
 Prior to his retirement, Mr. Butler served as Senior Vice President and Chief Financial Officer of Celgene Corporation from 1996 through 1998.
 Previously, Mr. Butler served as Chief Financial Officer of International Paper Co.
 In addition, Mr. Butler was the Chairman of the Financial Accounting Standards Advisory Council from 1997 through 2001.
-Mr. Butler is a director of Studio One Networks, Inc. He also serves as President and on the Board of Trustees of COPE Center, Inc. and serves on the Board of Trustees of the Montclair Foundation, both being non-profit agencies in New Jersey.
+Mr. Butler serves as President and on the Board of Trustees of COPE Center, Inc. and serves on the Board of Trustees of the Montclair Foundation, both being non-profit agencies in New Jersey.
 Mr. Butler also serves on the Finance Council for the Archdiocese of Newark and is Chairman of the Investment Committee.
+Within the past five years, Mr. Butler also served as a director of Studio One Networks, Inc. and Hanley and Associates, a privately held investor relations company.